nicoduj/logiSwitch/README.md

 * channel corresponding to the device you want to go to from current computer - MSE_CH / KYB_CH - 0x00 for channel 1, 0x01 for channel 2, 0x02 for channel 3
 * id of the device - MSE_ID / KYB_ID - it depends on the order you set up your device to the unifying receiver : 0x01 for the first device , 0x02 for the second device , adn so on .
 The order seems to be reflected in LogiOptions / logiOptions +

-LAst thing, the scripts provided suppose that you have the following devices :
+Last thing, the scripts provided suppose that you have the following devices :
 * an MX keyboard (C value = 0x09)
 * an MX Master 3 mouse (C value = 0x0a)

 If you have other device, you will have to change "C" value also in the scripts.
 If you have other devices, you have to figure out their value.

+On the Mac script, you also have to adapt path to hidapitester if you did not use the same as mine.

 ## Resources and thanks